AzadNishad/react-headmaster/README.md

 ### `HeadMaster`

-`HeadManager` is a React component that accepts the following props:
+`HeadMaster` is a React component that accepts the following props:

 | Props        | Type             | Description                         |
 | :----------- | :--------------  | :----------------------------------- |